§ CompareHonest, not marketing

 the alternatives.

-Every specialty practice weighing Sarthi is also weighing offshore BPO, point tools (ambient scribes, coding add-ons), or staying put.
+Every medical practice weighing Sarthi is also weighing offshore BPO, point tools (ambient scribes, coding add-ons), or staying put.
 Here’s the honest math.

 Category